LeyliG/LeyliG/README.md

 ### Brief Intro:

 Hi there!
 My name is Leyli (Aya) Garryyeva.
-I am a PhD student studying Computer Science and a Data Sientist with over 7 years of experience cleaning, statistically analyzing, visualizing, and modeling data for research and decision-making.
+I am a PhD candidate in Computer Science and a Data Sientist with over 7 years of experience cleaning, statistically analyzing, visualizing, and modeling data for research and decision-making.

 - 📚 During my PhD, I am focusing on cutting-edge research in applying AI and Machine Learning (ML) to improve human lives and experiences.
 - 🌱 Currently, I am exploring applications of causal inference in various domains and building my project portfolio.